St. Augustine Beach, Florida

-St. Augustine Beach is a city in St. Johns County, Florida, United States.
+St. Augustine Beach or Saint Augustine Beach is a city in St. Johns County, Florida, United States.
 The population was 6,803 at the 2020 US census, up from 6,176 at the 2010 census.
-It is part of the Jacksonville, Florida Metropolitan Statistical Area.
+It is part of the Jacksonville, Florida metropolitan area.

 Geography

-St. Augustine Beach is located at (29.843657, –81.272206).

 According to the United States Census Bureau, the city has a total area of 1.9 square miles (5.0 km^{2}), all land.

-The boundaries of St. Augustine Beach are the Atlantic Ocean, the west right-of-way of Florida State Road A1A, the north right-of-way of Pope Road, and Sandpiper Village subdivision to the south.
+The boundaries of St. Augustine Beach are the Atlantic Ocean, the west right-of-way of State Road A1A (SR A1A), the north right-of-way of Pope Road, and Sandpiper Village subdivision to the south.